 Ah, the Winry Rockbell excuse.

 Retro Chip Traders have also been erected around the world ever since around CutMan's scenario or so.
 These are used by linking up with Battle Network 1 and putting one chip from that game into the trader.
-Given that I have no way of using them, I used a code to give me their chip contents, which is where Fighter Sword and Freeze Bomb come from.
+This can yield the chips Trident, Tornado, Mine, Front Sensor, Double Sensor and Bubble Wrap.

 Worth noting that each Element of Style Change has a special chip from these Retro Traders that can only be used by them.
 For example, only Aqua styles can use Freeze Bomb.
 If MegaMan attempts to use it as any other form, it'll disappear into a puff of smoke.